Geolocation OSINT: Techniques and Tools for Precise Analysis

 The Fundamentals of Satellite Imagery Analysis

-Shadows and Sun Angle Calculations: Advanced Chronolocation
+Shadows and Solar Angle Calculations: Advanced Chronolocation

-Tools like SunCalc.org, ShadowCalculator, and Stellarium provide precise data on solar positioning:
+Tools like SunCalc.org, ShadowCalculator and Stellarium provide precise data on solar positioning:

 Tool/Service Primary Use Accuracy